-The bill would create a new act to do the following:
+The bill creates a new act to do the following:

-- -- Require the Department of Education to create and administer a student mental health apprenticeship retention and training ("SMART") internship grant program. - -- Require the Department to administer grant funding through the grant program to designated recipients through agreements that met certain criteria. - -- Prescribe how grant funding would have to be distributed to designated recipients. - -- Require certain evaluations to be submitted to the Department. - -- Require the Department to promulgate any rules necessary for the implementation of the bill. - -- Require the Department to report the status and outcomes of the grant program to certain entities and individuals, including the Governor and the Legislature.
+- -- Require the Department of Education to create and administer a student mental health apprenticeship retention and training ("SMART") internship grant program. - -- Require the Department to administer grant funding through the grant program to designated recipients through agreements that meet certain criteria. - -- Prescribe how grant funding must be distributed to designated recipients. - -- Require certain evaluations to be submitted to the Department. - -- Require the Department to promulgate any rules necessary for the implementation of the bill. - -- Require the Department to report the status and outcomes of the grant program to certain entities and individuals, including the Governor and the Legislature.